expo/expo/docs/pages/versions/unversioned/react-native/accessibilityinfo.md

 Add an event handler.
 Supported events:

-* `change`: Fires when the state of the screen reader changes.
+- `boldTextChanged`: iOS-only event.
+Fires when the state of the bold text toggle changes.
 The argument to the event handler is a boolean.
+The boolean is `true` when bold text is enabled and `false` otherwise.
+- `grayscaleChanged`: iOS-only event.
+Fires when the state of the gray scale toggle changes.
+The argument to the event handler is a boolean.
+The boolean is `true` when a gray scale is enabled and `false` otherwise.
+- `invertColorsChanged`: iOS-only event.
+Fires when the state of the invert colors toggle changes.
+The argument to the event handler is a boolean.
+The boolean is `true` when invert colors is enabled and `false` otherwise.
+- `reduceMotionChanged`: Fires when the state of the reduce motion toggle changes.
+The argument to the event handler is a boolean.
+The boolean is `true` when a reduce motion is enabled (or when "Transition Animation Scale" in "Developer options" is "Animation off") and `false` otherwise.
+- `screenReaderChanged`: Fires when the state of the screen reader changes.
+The argument to the event handler is a boolean.
 The boolean is `true` when a screen reader is enabled and `false` otherwise.
+- `reduceTransparencyChanged`: iOS-only event.
+Fires when the state of the reduce transparency toggle changes.
+The argument to the event handler is a boolean.
+The boolean is `true` when reduce transparency is enabled and `false` otherwise.
-* `announcementFinished`: iOS-only event.
+- `announcementFinished`: iOS-only event.
 Fires when the screen reader has finished making an announcement.
 The argument to the event handler is a dictionary with these keys:
-  * `announcement`: The string announced by the screen reader.
+  - `announcement`: The string announced by the screen reader.
-  * `success`: A boolean indicating whether the announcement was successfully made.
+  - `success`: A boolean indicating whether the announcement was successfully made.

 ---